IBM/prompt-declaration-language/README.md

 This sentence repeats!
 ```

 The property `repeats_until` indicates repetition of the block until a condition is satisfied, and `condition` specifies that the block is executed only if the condition is true.
 Currently, the only supported conditions are `ends_with` and `contains`.
-See examples of these properties in `examples/arith/Arith.json`.
+See examples of these properties in [`examples/arith/Arith.yaml`](examples/arith/Arith.yaml).

 ### Variable Definition and LLM Call

-In the next example, a prompt block is used to call into an LLM.
-The `var` field indicates that we are introducing a variable named
-`NAME` and the `lookup` section indicates how to fill that variable.
-In this case, we are requesting a call to the `ibm/granite-20b-code-instruct-v1` model on BAM with
-`greedy` decoding scheme.
-The field `input` indicates what input is to be passed to the model.
-In this case, the entire context is passed, meaning all the text generated from the start of the script.
-The field `stop_sequences` indicates strings that cause generation to stop.
+In the next example, a `model` block is used to call into an LLM.
+The `model` section requests a call to the `ibm/granite-20b-code-instruct-v1` model on BAM with `greedy` decoding scheme.
+The input to the model is the entire context, meaning all the text generated from the start of the script (this can be changed using the `input` field).
+The field `stop_sequences` indicates strings that cause generation to stop and `include_stop_sequences` if the string the stopped the generation should be part of the output.

 ```
-{
-    "title": "Hello world with a variable to call into a model", "prompts": [
+title: Hello world with a call into a model
-        "Hello,",
-        {
-            "var": "NAME",
-            "lookup": {
-                "model": "ibm/granite-20b-code-instruct-v1",
-                "decoding": "greedy",
-                "input": "context",
-                "stop_sequences": [
-                    "!"
-                ]
-            }
-        },
-        "!\n"
-    ]
-}
+prompts:
+- Hello,
+- model: ibm/granite-20b-code-instruct-v1
+  decoding: greedy
+  stop_sequences:
+  - '!'
+  include_stop_sequences: true
+- "\n"
 ```

 This results in the following document, where the text `world` has been generated by granite.